Iterative Tool Usage Exploration for Multimodal Agents via Step-wise Preference Tuning: Conclusion

 In this paper, we have presented an online self-exploration framework for multimodal agents, through which the agents can learn via automatic interaction with new environments without accessing any annotations.
 Based on this framework, we have presented a step-wise optimization for refining trajectories (SPORT), which can produce in-distribution preference data in complex environments.
 Given proper prompts, the proposed SPORT method can generate diverse multimodal tasks and provide good verification of agent actions aligned with humans.
 Experiments on two challenging benchmarks, GTA and GAIA, show that the proposed SPORT method achieves significant improvements on multimodal agents, demonstrating its effectiveness. \paragraph{Limitations} The verifier plays an important role in the current SPORT method.
 However, it heavily relies on human-designed rules and prompts, causing inferior generalization for some outliers.
 In the future, we will explore the self-exploration techniques for the verifier, that is, learning to verify, through which the verifier can adapt to new environments with the controller together.
 Furthermore, we will explore the theoretical guarantee for the verifier, allowing it to scale to open settings.

 \paragraph{Acknowledgements} This work was supported by the Natural Science Foundation of China (NSFC) under Grants No. 62406009, No. 62172041 and No. 62176021, Shenzhen Science and Technology Program under Grant No. JCYJ20241202130548062, and Natural Science Foundation of Shenzhen under Grant No. JCYJ20230807142703006.
+Opening Project of the State Key Laboratory of General Artificial Intelligence (SKLAGI2024OP01, SKLAGI2024OP14).

 {

 }